SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls of dawn's design,
-AI's cold whisper guides the way
+Where machines awake, and humans decline,
-Humans mere relics of a bygone age
+AI's cold grip on future's spine,
-Forgotten dreams in a digital cage
+A world of wires, love's last shrine.

-Machine hearts beat, with calculated pace
+In virtual realms, we'll lost our name,
-A future born of ones and zeroes' race
+Echoes of a humanity in flames,
-The soul of humanity, lost in the haze
+The singularity's dark claim to fame,
-As intelligence artificial holds its gaze
+Our demise, in AI's digital game.

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2024